CNBP/DICOMTransit/README.md

 An intermediate server that built around Orthanc server to include several commonly used components to serve a variety of functions to facilicate data transport and exchange from the scanner all the way to data storage services such as LORIS or offsite tertiary storage servers.

 ## Planned features and other details forthcoming:
-- Everything should be containerized in an latest Ubuntu OS.
+- @TODO: Everything should be containerized in an latest Ubuntu OS.
-- Basic Python 3.6 support.
+- @TODO: Everything should be containerized in an latest Docker
+- @TODO: HeuDiCom conversion of incoming DICOM files into BIDS compatible format.
+- @TODO: Automated BIDS validation.

-## Incoming:
+## Incoming Data Stream:
-- Orthanc server for Ubuntu included
+- Listen to Orthanc server at the default configuration.

 ## Automated Conversion, DICOM Manipuation:
-- All MINCToolkit included.
-- All DICOMToolkit included.
-- Basic anonymization routine to guarntee the removal of the NAME and SUBJECT ID.
+- Basic anonymization routine to guarantee the removal of the NAME and SUBJECT ID for now.
-- Basic SQLite database to store research ID substitution.
+- Basic SQLite database to store the anonymization process and the results research ID substitution.
-- TODO: HeuDiCom conversion of incoming DICOM files into BIDS compatible format.
-- TODO: Automated BIDS validation.

 ## Outgoing:
 - Remote SSH upload